mikeycodingstuff/top-trumps/README.md

-# top-trumps
+# Top Trumps App

-transformers top trumps app
+A transformers top trumps app made using PHP and an SQL database.